themirrazz/ActiveZ/README.md

 ```

 ## Can I make my own ActiveZ control?
 Yes, you can!
 In order to learn about how ActiveZ works, please see our [developer documentation](/docs/index.md)!
-Please note these all apply to the upcoming ActiveZ v1.0, not the current v0.1.
+Please note these all apply to the upcoming ActiveZ v1 release, not the current version (v0).